sawatzkylindsey/workbench/TermnetSearchTool.md

 ### Assumptions/Premise
-The premise of this tool is to help students explore the so called *XYZ 220 Data*.
+The premise of this tool is to help students explore the so called *Introduction to Educational Psychology 220 Data*.
-In other words, given a set of roughly 220 short scientific articles, select some subset of roughly 5 articles to write an XYZ paper about.
+In other words, given a set of roughly 200 short scientific articles, select some subset of 4-7 articles to write an argumentative paper about.
 The paper should draw from the knowledge and connections of ideas from the selected subset of articles.

-Since there are many articles to search through, we want to study the effectiveness of using a termnet to help dig through the articles.
+Since there are many articles to search through, we want to study the effectiveness of using a termnet to help the student explore the articles and craft a focused thesis.
-This tool is designed to help students answer the question "Which subset of ~5 articles should I select?".
+This tool is designed to help students answer the question "Which subset of 4-7 articles should I select?", or at a higher level "What should my thesis be about?".

+Implicit to a termnet focused task, we want to research the effectiveness of primarily using terms and connections between terms to guide this discovery process.
+This can be contrasted with how the task is normally approached, where students will browse through the article categories and titles as the primary mechanism of discovery.
+Therefore, the design of this tool should put term based exploration as the first, and possibly only, exploration mechanism.

 This design documents aims to show a high level sketch of a proposal for a tool to help with this question.
 It purposefully stays away from describing any mathematical/computational aspects of the tool.
 These details can be decided upon after agreement on the assumptions and general tool design.
+Earlier work in the area of the mathematics that may be incorporated into this tool exists within this research group.

+##### Scope
 Although we may want to answer other questions around this dataset, those should be reserved for a separate tool/design.
 Deciding on a different question or rephrasing the currently assumed question are acceptable changes to this document, however they may in turn change the proposed design.

+Additionally, we should be cautious to only implement features necessary to answer the fundamental premise of this research task as stated.

 #### Widgets